Ollynov/t-school-fullstack-2/authentication-databases/lecture-notes-authentication.md

            })
  ```

 This will send a POST request to our '/signin' route.
 You need also include some sort of params, in this case the email and password.
-The '.then' and '.catch' are callbacks which we briefly touched upon in the previous lesson in regards to the asynchronous nature of node.
+The '.then' and '.catch' are callbacks which we touched upon in the previous lesson in regards to the asynchronous nature of node.

 **Challenge**
 Get our app to give a console.log of "SUCCESS!!" when we login with the hardcoded 'admin@gmail.com' and 'admin' for password.